gonzalesluisfrancisco/daq_gert/README.md

-The DAQ-GERT appears in Comedi as a  digital I/O subdevice (0) with 17 or 21 or 30 channels, a analog input subdevice (1) with 2 single-ended channels with onboard adc, OR a analog input subdevice (1) with single-ended channels set by the SPI slave device and a analog output subdevice(2) with 2 channels with onboard dac
+The DAQ-GERT appears in Comedi as a  digital I/O subdevice (0) with 17 or 21 or 30 channels, a analog input subdevice (1) with a Mux for bipolar input voltages 2 differential-ended channels: (0) inputs 0-1, (1) inputs 2-3 2 single-ended channels: (2) (3) for inputs 2 or 3
+a internal short of inputs for a offset reading: (4) with the ADC1220 adc, OR a analog input subdevice (1) with 2 single-ended channels with onboard adc, OR a analog input subdevice (1) with single-ended channels set by the SPI slave device and a analog output subdevice(2) with 2 channels with onboard dac